-I've already written about these 2 subjects independently.
-In this post we'll see how to use them together!
+I have already written about these two topics independently.
+This post shows how to use them together!

-I've created a component named Highlighter.razor and its scoped CSS Highlighter.razor.css:
+I created a component named Highlighter.razor and its scoped CSS file Highlighter.razor.css:

 The CSS is very simple: